Kyriosity/read-write/dev/.net/+readme/cs_lacks.md

 # Nice to have in C#
-C# isn't a universal formula and its team with community doesn't possess infinite resources.
-However this language is rather suited for some things that could boost its popularity.
+C#\.NET isn't a universal formula, and its team with community doesn't posses unbounded resources.
+However this platform could offer some foundations, which can only boost its popularity.

 ## Basic exception, messages and guards
+To begin with it could be proof of `>0` for collection sizing.

 ## Math
 Native [Math](https://docs.microsoft.com/en-us/dotnet/api/system.math) is pretty scarce, and 3d-party libraries aren't in the state of the art.